Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

 IP addresses (and should change once a client's IP address changes), they are not designed to actively track users (like HTTP cookies).

-There are anecdotal accounts of MAC addresses and even user ids being inserted in non-standard EDNS(0) options for stub to resolver communications to support proprietary functionality implemented at the resolver (e.g. parental filtering).
+There are anecdotal accounts of MAC addresses and even user names being inserted in non-standard EDNS(0) options for stub to resolver communications [need reference] to support proprietary functionality implemented at the resolver (e.g. parental filtering).

 ##  Cache Snooping